Between 2025 and 2027, a minimum of 147 new 100% electric buses will be integrated to our bus fleet.

 - One paratransit electric minibus

 - Four midibuses (30 feet), a mid-size vehicle bigger than a minibus yet smaller than a standard bus.

 Our very first electric minibus made its debut at the St-Michel bus garage on April 28, 2021.
-As part of a two-years demonstration project, trials will be conducted to evaluate the impact of electrification on your customer experience, planning customer trips, bus garage infrastructure and maintenance operations.
+As part of a two-years demonstration project, trials are conducted to evaluate the impact of electrification on your customer experience, planning customer trips, bus garage infrastructure and maintenance operations.